lufixSch/LocalCompletion/README.md

 - First line preview
   - Preview the first line (and maybe more) of the completion while completion is still ongoing
 - Enable/Disable llm completion for specific filetypes
-- Fix Error where completion is not diplayed

 ## Extension Settings